 Reformed Links inc -3 Covenant Lectures on Baptist CT

-Doctrinal stance [to save time figuring it out!]: This personal site is maintained along the lines implied by the following shorthand labels: Strictly Reformed, Calvinist, Baptist, Conservative, Evangelical, Amillenial, Independent, Cessationist, Creationist, plenary inspiration and literal inerrancy of scripture (as originally delivered).
+Welcome to www.reformedbaptist co uk.
+To save you time figuring out the Doctrinal stance here, this personal site is maintained along the lines implied by the following shorthand labels: Conservative, Evangelical, Independent, Reformed, Calvinist, Baptist, Amillenial, Cessationist, Creationist, plenary inspirationist and literal inerrantist.
 Sometimes the labels are helpful, sometimes they are misunderstood and divisive, hopefully they let everyone know what to expect, and I would hope to be able to make a Biblical case in defence of each view.
 So, seeking like-minded believers, welcome to this site!

 The three What is a Reformed Baptist Church? articles give independent yet coherent accounts of these distinctives by pastors of Reformed Baptist Churches.
 The first is by Pastor Jim Savastio of Louisville, Kentucky; the second by Pastor William Payne of Burlington, Ontario; and the third by Dr Poh Boon Sing (Sri Hartamas, Kuala Lumpur) and Rev Earl M Blackburn of La Mirada, California.